Recruitment: Sourcing

 Sourcing is the use of one or more strategies to attract and identify candidates to fill job vacancies.
-It may involve internal and/or external recruitment advertising, using appropriate media such as job portals, local or national newspapers, social media, business media, specialist recruitment media, professional publications, window advertisements, job centers, career fairs, or in a variety of ways via the internet.
+It may involve internal and/or external recruitment advertising, using appropriate media such as job portals, local or national newspapers, social media, business media, specialist recruitment media, professional publications, window advertisements, yard signs, job centers, career fairs, or in a variety of ways via the internet.

 Alternatively, employers may use recruitment consultancies or agencies to find otherwise scarce candidates—who, in many cases, may be content in their current positions and are not actively looking to move.
 This initial research for candidates—also called name generation—produces contact information for potential candidates, whom the recruiter can then discreetly contact and screen.

+In recent years, recruitment practices have evolved to include more direct engagement between job seekers and hiring managers.
+Instead of applying only through automated applicant tracking systems, many professionals now use networking tools, career platforms, and industry databases to reach decision-makers more efficiently.
+This trend has led to a rise in specialized services that compile contact details of recruiters and hiring managers, helping candidates connect more personally during the application process.

+To increase the number and quality of applicants the wage offered for the job can be increased, the application-wage elasticity was estimated at 1 by a study.

 Referral recruitment programs

-Referral recruitment programs allow both outsiders and employees to refer candidates for filling job openings.
-Online, they can be implemented by leveraging social networks.
+Referral recruitment programs allow both outsiders and employees to refer or recommend quality candidates (people they know or are connected to) for filling job openings.
+Online, they can be implemented by leveraging social media networks.

-Employee referral
+Employee referrals

 An employee referral is a candidate recommended by an existing employee.
 This is sometimes referred to as referral recruitment.
 Encouraging existing employees to select and recruit suitable candidates results in: